ian-derrington/general/gpt_info_and_links.md

-This summarizes important research and survey papers and topics related to GPT-enabled technology
+This summarizes important research and survey papers and topics related to GPT-enabled technology.

+Please note that it will *not* focus the topic of AI Ethics.
+While that is important, the information tends to be exceptionally verbose, and quite opinionated.

+Also, please note that it will not include discussions evaluating GPT or other LLMs, their potential consciousnes, their performance on standardized human tests, etc as this will change within weeks to months and will be deprecated by the time you likely read this.

 # Providers